colbyj/bride-of-frankensystem/docs/deploying/server.rst

 This page covers production deployment: choosing a web server, configuring a reverse proxy with HTTPS, selecting a database, and securing the admin panel.
 For local development setup, see :doc:`/getting_started/installation`.
 For crowdsourcing-platform integration (MTurk, Prolific), see :doc:`/deploying/recruiting`.

 .. warning::
-   Production servers hold participant data.
+   Production servers hold participant data and may be subject to IRB requirements, GDPR, HIPAA, or institutional policy — consult your institution's IT and compliance teams before collecting data.
 Use a strong admin password, terminate TLS, and back up the database regularly.

 Why Not the Development Server?
 --------------------------------